Mcdonoughd/CS4516/README.md

 6. -h: This prints the help function

 ### Classification Limitations
+1. We analyze 7 features:

+- Number of Packets recieved
+- Number of packets sent
+- Size of packets sent (bytes)
+- Size of packets received (bytes)
+- Standard deviation of the bytes sent
-1. We only analyze 7 dimensions: number and sizes of packets sent and received, the standard deviation of the bytes sent and recieved, and the number of bursts in the file
+- Standard deviation of bytes recieved
+- The number of bursts in the file

-2. Because of the way Fruit ninja sends packets and its large diversity of packets, this classifier tends to mistake other packets for it.
+2. Fruit Ninja sends a large diversity of packets.
+Due ot the abnormal amount, and variety of packets on start up, this classifier tends to mistake other packets for it.
+We tried to account for this by adding the StDv. features but it did not help.
-3. Due to this, our classifier is roughly 66% accurate.
+3. Due to the daily variation in data sent from the News app (videos vs text on the homepage), the classifier may incorrectly classify its packets.
+4. Limited to 35 pcap traces of training and 15 traces in testing (More data may be needed)
+5. SVM may not find a good margin between classes
+6. Human intervention inorder to stop the tracing

 ### How it works
 1. Collection of data